brianqian/eventspotter-react/README.md

 - User's info and library are saved in an LRU cache limited to the last 50 users.
 - On first login the user is either retrieved or added to the LRU cache and their library is loaded from the cache.
 - On later logins if the user is not
 - In the background the server will make an API request checking the user's library against the cache.
-If new songs are added, the cache is rebuilt and
+If the last saved song in the cache can be found within the last 50 songs, the new songs are added to the cache.
+Otherwise the entire cache is rebuilt

 ## Tables